|

 boundary, young boys were held upside down and had their heads bumped on a

-with the willow wands), thrown over hedges, into brambles or ponds or required
+hit with the willow wands), thrown over hedges, into brambles or ponds or

-to climb up chimneys or over roofs.
-These actions may have originally had a
+required to climb up chimneys or over roofs.
+These actions may have

-were performed each year as part of the pagan festival of Beltane.
-Birch twigs
+performed each year as part of the pagan festival of Beltane.
+Birch twigs or

 (Modern-day Pagans still perform a form of beating the bounds ceremony when